Michael M Insurance Blog

 If You Are Still Working-

-If you are still employed and have insurance coverage supplied by your employer and your employer has under 20 employees, then Medicare will become your Primary Payer and your employer coverage will be Secondary.
+If you are still employed and have insurance coverage supplied by your employer and your employer has under 20 employees, then Medicare will become your Primary Payer and your employer coverage will be Secondary and you will have to sign up for Medicare.
 However, if your employer has over 20 employees then enrollment in Medicare is not necessary.

 Medicare Monthly Costs-